 Make These Lost Recipes at Home

-Later in the late 70s, when I was dating my now wife, I would meet her near her Old Montreal workplace for lunch at the St. Jacques Street location, where we both partook in Steak-UMM sandwiches.
-We loved going there, likely more than any other area restaurant, even though there was a Murray’s Restaurant on St. Pierre, not too far away, but on a short lunch break, Woolworth’s was ideal.
+Later in the late 70s, when I was dating my now-wife, I would meet her near her Old Montreal workplace for lunch at the St. Jacques Street location, where we both had Steak-UMM sandwiches.
+We loved going there, likely more than any other area restaurant, even though there was a Murray’s Restaurant on St. Pierre, not too far away.
+On a short lunch break, Woolworth’s was ideal.

 The Menu

 The menu at Woolworth’s lunch counter was a mouthwatering tapestry of classic North American comfort food.
-You’d find yourself spoiled for choice with an array of Woolworth’s menu items that never failed to satisfy.
+You would find yourself spoiled for choice with an array of Woolworth’s menu items that never failed to satisfy.
 Every bite was a journey through culinary nostalgia, from juicy burgers to crispy fries.
-Among the most popular items, five stood out as true Woolworth’s classics:
+Among the most popular items, five stood out as true Woolworth’s classics.

-- Milkshakes: Available in vanilla, chocolate, and strawberry flavours, these creamy treats were Woolworth’s signature.
+Milkshakes: Available in vanilla, chocolate, and strawberry, these creamy treats were Woolworth’s signature.

-- Turkey dinners: Famously served year-round, not just during holidays.
+Turkey dinners: Famously served year-round, not just during the holidays.

 Sipping on Milkshakes

 Indulging in Woolworth’s milkshakes was a cherished ritual that perfectly complemented their comforting menu.
-Patrons would sidle up to the counter, enthusiastic about sampling one of their delightful milkshake flavours.
+Patrons would sidle up to the counter, eager to sample one of the flavours.
 Whether they craved classic vanilla, rich chocolate, or tangy strawberry, each sip transported them back to simpler times.

 Stepping into Woolworth’s was like entering a time capsule of Americana.
 Customers felt instantly transported to a bygone era, surrounded by nostalgic furnishings that whispered stories of the past.
 The vintage memorabilia adorning the walls caught the eye, each piece a conversation starter waiting to happen.